 “I do believe that everybody is entitled to having a sense of health literacy,” says Max.
 “I think it’s as important if not more important than financial literacy.”

 If you want a shortcut to health literacy for the next time you go out to eat or buy groceries, check out Max’s free Genius Guide to Hacking Restaurants and Supermarkets.
-And of course if you’d like a longer-format read about what Max has learned in his own quest for health literacy, you can pre-order Genius Foods: Become Smarter, Happier, and More Productive While Protecting Your Brain for Life today.
+And of course if you’d like a longer-format read about what Max has learned in his own quest for health literacy, you can pick up his New York Times Best Seller Genius Foods: Become Smarter, Happier, and More Productive While Protecting Your Brain for Life today.

 Listen to this episode of The Jordan Harbinger Show to learn more about what makes hyperpalatable foods so appealing to our human brains even though they’re bad for us, how depression is tied directly to what we eat, why we shouldn’t wait for bad news from the doctor to turn our bad eating habits around, the foods we should avoid at all costs (and what we can use in their stead), interrelated lifestyle choices beyond diet that counteract modern sedentary habits, what Max eats every day to keep his brain young, and lots more.